 Hall public areas and grounds surrounding the halls are for the enjoyment of all residents.
 Behavior that endangers others or detracts from a welcoming community environment is not acceptable.

-You are encouraged to use a bicycle to travel around campus.
-If you do not own a bike, NIU's Borrow-a-Bike Program lets you borrow one at no cost.
-You can optionally register your personal bicycle with the Department of Public Safety.
+We encourage residents to use a bicycle to travel around campus.
+Residents can optionally register their personal bicycle with the Department of Public Safety.

 Vendors or sales representatives may not sell items or take orders for items inside a residence hall or on residence hall grounds.